festvox/datasets-CMU_Wilderness/README.md

 around 20 hours of sentence-lengthed transcriptions.
 Data is mined from New Testaments from http://www.bible.is/

-List of Languages with realtive scores of accuracy of alignment
+List of Languages with relative scores of accuracy of alignment

 http://festvox.org/cmu_wilderness/

-Map of Languages geopistioned
+Map of Languages geopositioned

 http://festvox.org/cmu_wilderness/map.html

 # Language List

-The file LangList.txt has a list of all processed languages with features as space seperated fields
+The file LangList.txt has a list of all processed languages with features as space separated fields

     1  LANGID six letter language id from bible.is
     2  TLC    three letter language code (iso 639-3)